mjparangot/GTthriftshop/README.md

 To Deploy (Full)
 =========
 - Follow the above to setup the Main Webapp
-- Follow the instructions in our Database Code repo to set up the database pulling code
+- Follow the instructions in our Database Code repo to set up the database pulling code: https://github.com/skoshy/GTthriftshop-db
 - You're done!

 More Documentation